 In May 1943 the regiment entrained at Haddington station and moved south to England.
 It later returned to Scotland but to Peebles this time and later to Dalkeith.
 The 10th Mounted Rifles was to land in Normandy in July 1944 and be heavily involved in the campaign to clear northern France, Belgium and Holland of their old enemy.
 The Division’s final act was the capture of Wilhelmshaven in May 1945.

 10th Mounted Rifles loading their tanks onto flat cars in Haddington Station.

 Polish Female Soldiers In East Lothian: A Film

 A propaganda film unit visited Gullane in 1943 and filmed a female Polish unit marching to an inspection by a senior officer and while on manoeuvres along Gullane beach.
-The film gives interesting views of the beach area and of the former Marine Hotel in Gullane (just about to cease to be a Fire Training School but it has now been converted into private flats.
+The film gives interesting views of the beach area and of the former Marine Hotel in Gullane (taken over for many years as a Fire Training School but it has now been converted into private flats.
 The film's content is firmly of the morale raising variety as it’s rather unlikely that the ladies would have gone to war in skirts and light shoes!
 Click on this link to see the film: Polish female soldiers.
 [Courtesy of Pathe News and You Tube.
 Thanks to Chris Holme]